Crousus/senty-kafka/README.md

 ![](assets/youtube-videoid.png)

-Alternatively, post an order via Postman to `http://localhost:8091/api/cart/order`.
+Alternatively, post an order via Postman (Camunda/New Order) to `http://localhost:8091/api/cart/order`.
 The details of your order should be specified in the request body:

 ```
 {